The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Lavender Baby (signed) is estimated to be worth between £2,300 and £3,450.
-This aquatint artwork, created in 2002, has shown consistent value growth since its first sale on 7th June 2010.
-This is a rare artwork, having been sold 2 times at auction.
+Damien Hirst's Lavender Baby (signed) from 2002, an aquatint print, is estimated to be worth between £2,350 and £3,500.
+This artwork has been sold twice at auction since its initial sale on 7th June 2010.
+The current average annual growth rate is not available.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis